 During the last half of his Junior year, the student will elect a "major" or field in which he desires to specialize.
-He must complete a minimum of 15 hours of work in his "major," including two 3-hour courses on the 200 level.
+He must complete a minimum of 15 hours of work in his "major," including two 3-hour courses on the 200 level, excluding Policy 268.